Amit-Yadav316/FastAPI-Audio-Fingerprinting-Redis-Stream-Celery/README.md

 Step 10 : You can create your front end and test and integrate and new things like fuzzy search , humming detection etc..
 BOOM YOU ARE DONE!!

+# Wavvy — A Music Guessing System Based on Audio Fingerprints

+**Wavvy** is a lightweight and efficient music recognition system that uses **audio fingerprinting**, **real-time audio processing**, and **smart system architecture** — all **without any machine learning model but we can do add in future**.
+It emphasizes strong **data structure design**, **performance tuning**, and clean **system architecture**.

+---->

+##  Features

+->  **Audio Fingerprinting**
+  Converts raw audio into unique, compact hashes for quick database lookup and precise matching.

+->  **Real-time Matching and Streaming result on Websocket so that users know its done**
+  Streams user audio input and responds with live track matches using a sliding-window hash matcher.

+->  **FastAPI + Celery (Async + Background Workers)**
+  Non-blocking async backend with background-heavy processing handled via Celery and Redis.

+-> **Redis Caching**
+  Speeds up metadata lookup (e.g., Spotify/YouTube results) and supports hot query pre-caching.

+-> **Spotify Integration**
+  Automatically fetches metadata like song title, album, and artist name using Spotify's Web API.

+-> **YouTube Metadata Support**
+  Enriches results with YouTube video links for matched songs.

+--->
 ## Why This Project?

 Wavvy is ideal if you want to: